nixxby/nixxby/README.md

-Hello, I’m third-year engineering undergrad at BITS Pilani, India.
+Hello, I’m a third-year engineering undergrad at BITS Pilani, India.

 - interested in developing tech that drives maximum impact.